zuberol/songmate/README.md

 ### Security layer i.e. authentication, authorization.
 - read spring security documentation,
-- add security config to the project,
+- add security config to the project - i suppose we will use JWT,
+- authenticate new user, by asking Spotify auth server for user credentials,
 - create some users and assign roles to them, then add it db,
 - match endpoints with user roles/permissions,
 - set Timeout after inactivity interval - i think it can be done, by using application.properties file.